-292 In the mouse model, of the three muscles examined, the relative mass of only the gastrocnemius 293 muscle was higher in the DEX+G than in the DEX, and it was similar to the CON group.
-294 However, obvious relations between muscle damage-related biomarkers in blood and 295 improving the relative muscle mass were not observed.
-Of the three muscle atrophy-related 296 proteins in the gastrocnemius muscle, the expressions of MuRF1 and GDF-8 were lower in the 297 DEX+G than in the DEX.
-The CSA of the gastrocnemius muscle was higher in the DEX+G 298 group than in the DEX group, but it was lower in the DEX+G group than in the CON group.
-299 Muscle atrophy induced by dexamethasone and goat meat treatment resulted in changes in gut 300 microbiota.
-These results show that goat meat treatment might improve mildly relative muscle 301 mass and CSA in only gastrocnemius muscle in muscle atrophy-induced mice not in other 302 muscles, and it might be related to lowered expression of MuRF1 and GDF-8 in the gastrocnemius muscle, but some biomarkers were not different between DEX and DEX+G. 303 304 Hence, drawing a general conclusion with the information described above may not be 305 appropriate before further study.
-The current findings are based on a mouse model and indicate 306 that goat meat treatment shows only a mild effect on improving relative muscle mass and CSA 307 only in the gastrocnemius muscle, but not in other muscles.
-Additionally, some factors were 308 not different between DEX and DEX+G groups.
-Therefore, further research is necessary to 309 assess the more apparent effect of consuming goat meat on muscle atrophy, especially in 310 humans.
+In the mouse model, of the three muscles examined, the relative mass of only the gastrocnemius muscle was slightly higher in the DEX+G than in the DEX, and it was similar to the CON group.
+However, obvious relations between muscle damagerelated biomarkers in blood and improving the relative muscle mass were not observed.
+Of the three muscle atrophy-related proteins in the gastrocnemius muscle, the expressions of MuRF1 and GDF-8 were lower in the DEX+G than in the DEX.
+The CSA of the gastrocnemius muscle was slightly higher in the DEX+G group than in the DEX group, but it was lower in the DEX+G group than in the CON group.
+Muscle atrophy induced by dexamethasone and goat meat treatment resulted in changes in gut microbiota.
+These results show that goat meat treatment might improve slightly relative muscle mass and CSA in only gastrocnemius muscle in muscle atrophy-induced mice not in the other muscles, and it might be related to lowered expression of MuRF1 and GDF-8 in the gastrocnemius muscle, but some biomarkers were not different between DEX and DEX+G. Hence, formulating a general conclusion from the information described above is not appropriate before further study.
+The current findings are based on a mouse model and indicate that goat meat treatment shows only a slight effect on improving relative muscle mass and CSA only in the gastrocnemius muscle, but not in the other muscles.
+Additionally, some factors were not different between DEX and DEX+G groups.
+Therefore, further research is necessary to assess the more apparent effect of consuming goat meat on muscle atrophy, especially in humans.